pando-project/fil-chain-extractor/README.md

       MaxWatchInterval: 10s
     ```

-3. Run daemon to listen to the chain head and extract then persist extracted data into the user-specified database.
+3. Run daemon to listen to the chain head and extract chain states then persist extracted data into the user-specified database.

    ```bash
    fce daemon